 A consumer proposal and/or bankruptcy should still be your last option.
-Taking out a personal loan and then filing for bankruptcy will demolish your credit score and lower your chances of approval for future credit cards, bank accounts, phones, cars, mortgages, and any other form of credit.
+Taking out a personal loan and then filing for bankruptcy will demolish your credit score for 10 years and lower your chances of approval for future credit cards, bank accounts, phones, cars, mortgages, and any other form of credit.

 How Can You Prevent Wage Garnishing?

-In this case, your best option will be to cut back on unnecessary spending in order to repay your debt.
-Since you're covering an emergency payment, chances are nothing unexpected will happen for a second time very soon afterwards that could impact your repayment plan.
+In this case, your best option will be to cut back on spending in order to repay your debt.

 However, if you fall behind on repayment, you should talk to the lender right away about other payments options for the remaining amount.
 Many lenders will be open to helping you find a new repayment route; planning ahead benefits both parties and helps to retain a good relationship between the debtor and creditor.